Thiounn: Early life and education

 Thiounn was born in the Kampong Tralach district of Kampong Chhnang province on April 8, 1864, in a Vietnamese family of fishermen who had emigrated from Ha Tien and settled a few miles north of Longvek.
 His father was known as oknha piphéac norit Hui, a Cambodian merchant and "honorary mandarin" of the personal guard of Her Majesty the Queen Mother. probably Queen Pen, mother of King Norodom.
-His father Huy passed away in 1897 and his mother Veng shortly after him in 1900.
+His father Huy died in 1897 and his mother Veng shortly after him in 1900.
 As a child, Thiounn attended the Franco-Cambodian school in Phnom Penh, then joined classes at the Chasseloup-Laubat high school in Saigon.

 Civil career

 Speaking not only Khmer and Siamese but also French, Thiounn was hired as secretary of the Council of Ministers in 1883.
 He served as a mediator between the French administration and King Norodom.

 In 1884, Thiounn married a certain Malis, daughter of mī Soc and Paul Le Faucheur, “runner of arroyos” with a sulphurous reputation with the Indochinese authorities.

-Auguste Pavie invited the young Thiounn to France in 1885 when he was only nineteen years old.
+Auguste Pavie invited the young Thiounn to Kingdom of France in 1885 when he was only nineteen years old.
 After spending three years in France, Thiounn was then appointed interpreter on February 1, 1888, to be attached to the Mission Pavie until 1895.
 Thiounn also helped Pavie translate many Khmer folktales such as Vorvong and Sorvong.

 While he was harshly criticized by the more conservative dignitaries of the Royal Palace who supported rebel prince Si Votha, Veang Thiounn encouraged collaboration with the French protectorate for the modernization of Cambodia.